-The Rules To Nonprofit Accounting
+The Rules of Accounting for Non-Profit Organizations

-Because of the restrictions, nonprofit organizations use fund accounting to manage their finances.
+Because of their restrictions, nonprofit organizations use fund accounting to manage their finances.
 With fund accounting, nonprofits are able to allocate donations and money into different funds in order to keep them organized.
 This allows nonprofits to spend the funds on their intended purpose.

 Montgomery Accountants For Non-Profits

 Aldridge Borden is an accounting firm in Montgomery that understands the nuances of non-profits and fund accounting.
-Having been around for decades, the CPAs at Aldridge Borden can leverage their vast experience to handle any mix of complex issues that may arrive.
+Having been around for decades, the CPAs at Aldridge Borden leverage their vast experience to handle any mix of complex issues that may arrive.

 Why It Is Important To Use Accounting For A Nonprofit Organization